 11. Van Winkle

 Hallelujah, this restaurant’s outdoor dining area is here for the summer!
-The barbecue restaurant, Van Winkle, has reopened their beer garden on Gallowgate where you can sip on a few beers or bourbons and munch on tasty barbecue dishes- which sounds like the perfect addition to a socially-distanced meet-up with your mates.
+The barbecue restaurant, Van Winkle, has reopened their beer garden on Gallowgate where you can sip on a few beers or bourbons and munch on tasty barbecue dishes- which sounds like the perfect addition to a meet-up with your mates in the sun.

 Van Winkle, 267 Gallowgate, G4 0TR